Wills, Trusts & Probate

 When a Simple Beneficiary Designation Approach May Be Adequate:

-Limited Number of Assets with Beneficiaries
+Limited Number of Accounts with Beneficiary Provisions

 Clear and Uncomplicated Family Structure